effekt-lang/effekt/examples/casestudies/inference.effekt.md

 }
 ```

-In this example we also define a type alias for `Measurement`:
+In this example, we also define a type alias for `Measurement`:

 ```
 type Measurement = Double